jbush001/NyuziProcessor/software/apps/sceneview/README.md

     make run

-To run on FPGA, set the ENABLE_RAMDISK macro in libos/fs.c, rebuild, and do a clean rebuild in this directory.
-Once everything is built, type 'make fpgarun' to execute.
+To run on FPGA, type 'make fpgarun'.
 The makefile will transfer the data files over the serial port into a ramdisk in memory.
 This will take a while.

 The makefile invokes the 'make_resource_py.py' script.
 This reads the OBJ file and associated textures and writes out 'resource.bin', which the viewer program